build-trust/ockam/README.md

 Transport layer security protocols are unable to protect application messages because their protection is limited by the length and duration of the underlying transport connection.

-Ockam is a suite of programming libraries and infrastructure that makes it simple for your applications to guarantee end-to-end integrity, authenticity, and confidentiality of data.
+Ockam is a suite of programming libraries and infrastructure that makes it simple for our applications to guarantee end-to-end integrity, authenticity, and confidentiality of data.

-You no longer have to implicitly depend on the defences of every machine or application within the same, usually porous, network boundary.
-Your application's messages don't have to be vulnerable at every point, along their journey, where a transport connection terminates.
+We no longer have to implicitly depend on the defenses of every machine or application within the same, usually porous, network boundary.
+Our application's messages don't have to be vulnerable at every point, along their journey, where a transport connection terminates.

-Instead, your application can have a strikingly smaller vulnerability surface and easily make _granular authorization decisions about all incoming information and commands._
+Instead, our application can have a strikingly smaller vulnerability surface and easily make _granular authorization decisions about all incoming information and commands._

 <hr>